It’s impossible to ignore. Instrument reprocessing time has increased. A major factor? Extended instrument soaking.

 Pre-cleaning must occur immediately after device use to prevent organic material from drying and hardening on instruments.
 Contaminants left behind on instruments can contribute to less effective high-level disinfection and sterilization procedures.
 Immediate cleaning practices within 60 minutes after use can prevent disease outbreaks and reduce infection risk.

-It’s easier said than done to clean an instrument within a specific time frame, especially in the OR or procedure room.
 Keeping track of time can be tricky.
 We all know manual records can be subject to human error.
 The Association for the Advancement of Medical Instrumentation (AAMI) recommends electronic record keeping over manual methods for accuracy to ensure cleaning is performed within the first 60 minutes.
 Even so, delays can occur.

 Sometimes it’s more than human error that causes a cleaning delay.
 Emergency situations may contribute to endoscopes being left out overnight or even over a weekend.
 Leaving devices out for such time has been likened to a plate of sticky food left to harden that becomes more difficult to clean later.
 Then the instrument requires extra steps to remove bioburden and prevent infection risk.